Hyperaktiv-ai/hyperaktiv.github.io/pages/Lead registration.md

 layout: default
 title: Lead registration
 nav_order: 3
-description: "How to register a new lead in Kohomai"
+description: "How to register a new lead in Hyperaktiv"
 ---
 {% include variables.md %}

-# How to register a new lead in Kohomai
+# How to register a new lead in Hyperaktiv

-Leads can be added to Kohomai using 3 different ways :
+Leads can be added to Hyperaktiv using 3 different ways :
 - manually using the back-office (menu "Leads", then "New" button)
 - programmatically using the API
 - leads can register themselves autonomously through a registration page